CaveStoryModdingCommunity/modding-wiki/wiki/organya.md

 Bit structure:
-- Frequency/pitch detune (2 bytes)
+- Frequency (Detunes the instrument; the farther from 1000 the more apparent the detune becomes.)
+(2 bytes)
-- Wave_no (waveform/percussion instrument) (1 byte)
+- Wave_no (Waveform/Percussion instrument) (1 byte)
-- Pipi(1 byte) (only regarded if org version is 2 or more, otherwise is set to 0, is a binary value)
+- Pipi (only regarded if org type is `org-02` or greater, otherwise is set to 0, is a binary value.
+Makes the selected instruemnt play in a pizzicato state) (1 byte)
-- Note_num (2 bytes) (total number of notes in the song from this track, including note modifiers, such as pan or volume events).
+- Note_num (Total number of notes in the song from this track, including note modifiers, such as pan or volume events) (2 bytes)

 <details>